flyingcircusio/pytest-patterns/README.md

     -> whitespace (pattern and tested content)
         -> strip whitespace at beginning and end
-        -> replace tabs with spaces
-        -> fold multiple spaces into single spaces
+        -> fold multiple spaces into single spaces (makes it harder to diagnose things)

 * [ ] proper release process with tagging, version updates, etc.